DimaD/ruby_instance_eval_experiments/README.markdown

 Back to our sunspot problem. _params_ in Rails is actually a method on ActiveController::Base so instance_eval on Suspot::Query object doesn't have it.
 The code with the local variable (2nd variant) is working because you have access to all variables deined in its lexical scope.

 What to do with this "problem"?
-The idea was to catch the object in which block was created and pass it to Query.
+The idea was to catch the object in which the block was created and pass it to Query.
 Query is implementing _method_missing_ with fallback to the caught object.
 Everything is working working as expected.
 But we have 2 new problems.

   * How to get the caller object?
-  * What to do if method not found neither in Query nor in caller object?
+  * What to do if the method is not found neither in Query nor in caller object?

-I've found the answer to first question inside the ruby [Kernel#eval](http://ruby-doc.org/core/classes/Kernel.html#M005922) docs. _Kernel#eval_ accepts the special object of class [Binding](http://ruby-doc.org/core/classes/Binding.html) which incapsulates the execution context at some place in the code (sounds like a continuation? yep) or objects of class _Proc_.
-(In Ruby 1.9 API have changed and _Kernel#eval_ accepts only objects of class Binding).
+I've found the answer to the first question inside the ruby [Kernel#eval](http://ruby-doc.org/core/classes/Kernel.html#M005922) docs. _Kernel#eval_ accepts the special object of class [Binding](http://ruby-doc.org/core/classes/Binding.html) which incapsulates the execution context at some place in the code (sounds like a continuation? yep) or objects of class _Proc_.
+(In Ruby 1.9 API has changed and _Kernel#eval_ accepts only objects of class Binding).

 Actualy blocks are the objects of class _Proc_ (lambdas are Procs too).
-But I recomend to pass binding to keep compatibility with new shiny Ruby 1.9.
+But I recommend to pass binding to keep compatibility with Ruby 1.9.
 Luckily for us there is a method  _Proc#binding_ which does the thing you expect.
 How to get required object from _Proc_ and _eval_?
 Really simple:

     eval 'self', block